SpatialConnect/SpatialConnect.github.io/README.md

-# bigspatial2020.github.io
+# bigspatial2022.github.io
- BigSpatial20 Website
+ BigSpatial22 Website

-This website is for the 9th ACM SIGSPATIAL International BigSpatial workshop to be held on November 3, 2020 in Seattle, Washington, USA.
+This website is for the 10th ACM SIGSPATIAL International BigSpatial workshop in Seattle, Washington, USA.